 Seattle, Wa 98101

 If your family is seaworthy, take your Easter brunch to the waters of Elliot Bay aboard The Royal Argosy.
-In addition to a Northwest-inspired Easter brunch (think fresh salmon, prawn cocktails, waldorf salad and a Northwest egg scramble) served buffet style, enjoy fab views of the Seattle skyline, live music, and a special kids area with arts and crafts, Easter bunny pics, and an Easter egg hunt.
-Good to know: Advance reservations are required by phone or online. $65 for adults and seniors, $22 for children (ages 4-12) and free for the 3 and under crowd.
+In addition to a Northwest-inspired Easter brunch including smoked salmon, chicken and apple sausages and brioche French toast with strawberry compote served buffet-style, enjoy fab views of the Seattle skyline, live music, and a special kids area with arts and crafts.
+Plus, there will be an on-board Easter egg hunt for the little ones and pics with the Easter Bunny!

 Pier 56 – 1201 Alaskan Way